abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-This approach also allows to express `yieldAll(sequence)`, which simplifies joining lazy sequences and allows for
-efficient implementation (a naïve one is quadratic in the depth of the joins).
+This approach also allows to express `yieldAll(sequence)` as a library functions (as well as `generate {}` and `yeild()` are), which simplifies joining lazy sequences and allows for efficient implementation (a naïve one is quadratic in the depth of the joins).

-Some other use cases:
+### More use cases

+Coroutines can cover many more use cases, including these:

+* Channel-based concurrency (aka goroutines and channels);
-* UI logic involving off-loading long tasks from the event thread
+* UI logic involving off-loading long tasks from the event thread;
-* Background processes occasionally requiring user interaction, e.g., show a modal dialog
+* Background processes occasionally requiring user interaction, e.g., show a modal dialog;
-* Communication protocols: implement each actor as a sequence rather than a state machine
+* Communication protocols: implement each actor as a sequence rather than a state machine;
-* Web application workflows: register a user, validate email, log them in (a suspended coroutine may be serialized and stored in a DB)
+* Web application workflows: register a user, validate email, log them in (a suspended coroutine may be serialized and stored in a DB).

 ## Coroutines overview

-This section gives a brid's-eye view of the proposed language mechanisms that enable writing coroutines and libraries that govern their semantics.
+This section gives a bird's-eye view of the proposed language mechanisms that enable writing coroutines and libraries that govern their semantics.

+NOTE: all names, APIs and syntactic constructs described below are subject to discussion and possible change.

 ### Terminology

 * A _coroutine_ -- a block of code (possibly, parameterized) whose execution can be suspended and resumed potentially multiple times (possibly, at several different points), yielding the control to its caller.
-[Note: The wording "potentially multiple times" should be understood as "zero, one or more times".
-While it is rarely useful, a coroutine can we written in a way such that it is never suspended at all.
-End note].

 Syntactically, a coroutine looks exactly as a function literal `{ x, y -> ... }`.
 A coroutine is distinguished by the compiler from a function literal based on the special type context in which it occurs.
-A coroutine is typechecked using different rules it in a different way than a regular function literal.
+A coroutine is typechecked using different rules and in a different way than a regular function literal.

 > Note: Some languages with coroutine support allow coroutines to take forms both of an anonymous function and of a method body.
 Kotlin supports only one syntactic flavor of coroutines, resembling function literals.
 In case where a coroutine in the form of a method body would be used in another language, in Kotlin such method would typically be a regular method with an expression body, consisting of an invocation expression whose last argument is a coroutine:
  ```